AndrewJBateman/TensorFlow-notepad-regressions/README.md

-# TensorFlow Regressions
+# :zap: TensorFlow Regressions

-Code using TensorFlow regressions in javascript in order to understand the mathematics and programming techniques that are used in the most common Machine Learning algorithms.
+* Code using TensorFlow regressions in javascript in order to understand the mathematics and programming techniques that are used in the most common Machine Learning algorithms.

 *** Note: to open web links in a new window use: _ctrl+click on link_**

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)